A muzzle flash is the light emitted from the barrel of a gun when it is fired.

-Taken on its own, a muzzle flash is an interesting photographic effect, but it can also be used to add drama to photographs.
+Taken on its own, a muzzle flash is a fascinating photographic effect, but it can also be used to add drama to photographs.

 There are many ways to create this effect with camera equipment, lighting, and even some editing techniques.

-In some cases, real firearms are used in combination with pyrotechnic flares to create more realistic muzzle flashes for use in film and television shows.
+Real firearms are combined with pyrotechnic flares in some cases to create more realistic muzzle flashes for use in film and television shows.

 Create A Muzzle Flash Effect With Camera Equipment